 Do Keto and Veggies go hand in hand?
 Are veggies optional on a keto diet?
-Is there a difference between the short term and long term?
+Is there a difference between the short term and the long term?
 Let’s dive deep into the importance of veggies on a keto diet!
 Hint: Veggies are NOT optional.

 Keto and Veggies: Are Veggies Optional?